 When including the time invested for staff who must monitor the entire acquisition, manufacture, shipping and receiving process; the added cost of acquisition for increased inventory levels to protect against lengthy lead times required to receive products; and tying up capital to meet the advanced payments terms of overseas manufacturers versus the lower capital requirements if terms were with a domestic OEM; the cost of procurement adds, on average, a 27% increase in expenses separate from the cost of the manufacture and shipping of the product.
 The cut in lead time provided by precision manufacturing can help offset the hidden expenses of procurement.

-As a process, precision manufacturing offers a higher level of traceability with better lead times for manufacturers.
 No matter the industry—medical, aerospace or automotive—the time advantage from supplying parts in a few days versus a few months or greater has placed precision manufacturing OEMs in a position to save their domestic manufacturing partners millions in supply chain costs.

 More than just a trend, precision manufacturing is a collaborative approach to processes and technologies.
 It provides a competitive advantage for OEMs and also ensures all aspects of manufacturing produces consistent quality results.